efureev/parallel/README.md

 - `pipe: true` — stream output live.
 If `false`/missing, the output is printed as a block after the command finishes.
 - `cmd: ['bin', 'arg1', ...]` — regular command and its args.
 - `dir: 'path'` — working directory for the command.
+- `disable: true` — disable a command without removing it from config.
+Disabled commands are shown in the flow preview and are skipped during execution.
+Default: `false`.
 - `format.cmdName` — display name template.
 Supports placeholders:
   - `%CMD_NAME%` — command name (either `Name` or `Cmd`)
   - `%CMD_ARGS%` — arguments joined by space